nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Note:**
 >
 > The address, attendance and tag fields are optional when creating a student.
-> If not specified, attendance will default to 0.
+> If not specified, attendance will default to 0, and the address field will be greyed out in the GUI.

 {: .alert .alert-success}
 > :bulb: **Tip:**
 >
 > The parameters can be entered in any order when adding a student.

+{: .alert .alert-warning}
+> :exclamation: **Warning:**
+>
+> The `student` command will show an error if the student's phone number or email address matches another person's phone number or email address.
+For more information, refer to the [Parameter Details](#parameter-details) section.

 Example:
 * The command `student /name John Doe /gender male /contact 98765432 /email johnd@example.com /address 311, Clementi Ave 2, #02-25 /subject Physics /classes 7A,7B /attendance 0 /nok Bob Doe /emergency 87654321` adds a student with the following details: